oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 | S3 Credentials File | ```/cd3user/tenancies/<customer_name>/.config_files/<customer_name>_s3_credentials``` | This file contains access key and secret for S3 compatible OS bucket to manage remote terraform state.
 This is generated only if use_remote_state is set to yes |
 | Jenkins Home | ```/cd3user/tenancies/jenkins_home``` | This folder contains jenkins specific data. ```Single Jenkins instance can be setup for a single container.```|

+The next pages will guide you to use the toolkit either via CLI or via Jenkins.
+Please proceed further.

 <br><br>
 <div align='center'>